cswinter/bevy-snake-ai/README.md

 ```

 The AI has no knowledge of anything other than the information we pass to it on each frame.
-To allow the AI to take into account its past actions, we add array with all outstanding actions to the `Head` entity:
+To allow the AI to take into account its pending actions, we add array with all outstanding actions to the `Head` entity:

 ```rust
 #[derive(Featurizable)]